christian-fei/christian-fei.github.io-pandoc/_posts/2016-01-12-i-should-care-less.md

 what happens, happens.

-what could go possibly go wrong?
+what could possibly go wrong?

 i'll try this approach and report back how it goes, if i survive.